 If you or a family member have been hurt in a car accident, you may be entitled to claim car accident benefits (also known as statutory accident benefits or no-fault benefits) under your automobile insurance policy.

 The Statutory Accident Benefits Schedule (SABS) is a regulation under the Insurance Act that sets out the benefits and compensation that may be available to you as a driver, passenger or pedestrian if you have been hurt in an accident.
 Unfortunately, injured accident victims and their families often end up in disputes with their own insurance company about what benefits (or how much) should be paid.
 If you have a question about your entitlement to accident benefits contact one of the lawyers at McNally Gervan for a free consultation.

-The lawyers at McNally Gervan LLP understand the system and are here to help accident victims get the support they need and the benefits they deserve.
+The personal injury lawyers at McNally Gervan LLP understand the system and are here to help car accident victims in Ottawa get the support they need and the benefits they deserve.